Battle of Kramatorsk: Continued fighting

 Fighting continued on 2 June, on the outskirts of Kramatorsk, leaving three people dead.
 A more significant incident took place on 14 June, when the Ukrainian government launched an airstrike on insurgent positions in Kramatorsk.
 They said that they killed at least fifty insurgents.

 Pro-Russian militants attacked an army checkpoint near Kramatorsk on 27 June, and captured it.
 However, soon after government forces conducted a counter-attack and managed to recapture the checkpoint.
 The fighting left four soldiers dead and five wounded.
 During their assault, the insurgents used eight tanks, and mortars.
 Four government armoured personnel carriers and one mortar were destroyed in the fighting.
 Dmitry Tmchuk reported that one of the separatists' tanks was destroyed, and one captured, while the number of militant casualties was unknown and there was no verification from the separatists.

 A city bus was hit by gunfire on 1 July, leaving four civilians dead and five wounded.
 Government forces captured the stronghold of Sloviansk from the insurgents on 5 July, forcing them to retreat to Kramatorsk.
 BBC News reported that witnesses saw insurgents abandoning checkpoints in Kramatorsk.
 Later on the same day, DPR prime minister Alexander Borodai confirmed that the insurgents had withdrawn from Kramatorsk, and retreated to Donetsk city.
 Ukrainian forces then regained control of the town, and raised the Ukrainian flag over the city administration building.
 Kramatorsk city administration said that at least fifty people had been killed in the fighting, and that twenty-two remained in the hospital as of 8 July because of injuries incurred during it.

 Aftermath

-Ukrainian Army forces, as well as the SBU took control over the village of Semenivka on 7 July 2014, after a security sweep of it.

-Kramatorsk would become the provisional administrative center of Donetsk Oblast in October 2014.
+Following the withdrawal of Donetsk People's Republic (DPR) forces on 5 July 2014, Ukrainian government troops, together with the Security Service of Ukraine, conducted a security sweep of nearby settlements.
+On 7 July 2014, they took control of the small village of Semenivka.

+The recapture of Kramatorsk proved strategically significant for the Ukrainian government.
+As the city was under its control, Ukrainian authorities relocated the regional administration to Kramatorsk.
+In October 2014, Kramatorsk became the provisional administrative centre of Donetsk Oblast.
+This move was prompted by the fact that parts of Donetsk Oblast, including the city of Donetsk itself, remained under DPR control.

+As a result of this administrative shift, Kramatorsk came to serve as a hub for both civilian and military functions.
+The Ukrainian Anti-Terrorist Operation (ATO) command was headquartered nearby, and significant government institutions relocated to the city.
+Due to the ongoing conflict and the loss of control over the city of Donetsk, Kramatorsk remained the de facto seat of the Donetsk Oblast government for the parts of the region under Ukrainian control.